As an Amazon Associate & eBay Partner: we earn from qualifying purchases

 A. Hi Marissa,

-Angela's posting is very old.
-I doubt that she monitors the site or that we can reach her -- although we'll try.
+Angela's posting is from 20 years ago, so I doubt that she monitors the site or that we can reach her (but we'll try).

-Dave Wichern says you neither need to ignite the precipitate, not let it boil over.
+Dave Wichern says you don't need to ignite the precipitate, and should not let it boil over.

-Concentrated acetic acid offers hazards, and ethanol is flammable, so I think you'll need to establish a simple safety protocol.
-Unfortunately I'm not a lab tech, let alone a chemist, and I don't have the D. Gardner Foulke book that Angela relied on; still, I'd hazard a guess that the procedure requires the use of reagent-grade chemicals not full strength industrial supplies.
+Concentrated acetic acid offers hazards, and ethanol is flammable, so I think you'll need to establish simple safety protocols.
+Unfortunately I'm not a lab tech or chemist, and I don't have the D. Gardner Foulke book that Angela relied on; still, I'd hazard a guess that the procedure requires the use of reagent-grade chemicals not full strength industrial supplies.

 Luck & Regards,